scottx611x/csci-e71-term-project/README.md

 Sprint Review 12/04/17
 ----------------------

-We conducted our sprint review on 12/04/2017.
+e conducted our sprint review on 12/04/2017.
 Our Stakeholder Mr. Bradley was not able to make it he had to teach classes.
 Mr. Bradley sent an email with a list of current inventory items https://drive.google.com/file/d/1Uadf9LPi9kvK50A0wqMSa1nLRXAzVb54/view?usp=sharing.

 Update 12/06/2017
 -----------------